 Instructions

 - Place the milk and the dates in a blender.
-Blend on high-speed setting until thoroughly blended, set aside.
+Blend on high-speed setting until thoroughly blended, set aside.1 cup plant milk, 5 pitted dates

 - In a bowl, add flour, salt, cinnamon powder, baking powder, and raisins.
-Combine the dry ingredients.
+Combine the dry ingredients.1 cup Buckwheat Flour, ½ teaspoon sea salt, ½ teaspoon cinnamon powder, 1 ½ teaspoons baking powder, 1 cup raisins

 - Add the reserved milk mixture and the egg to the dry ingredients.
-Stir well until you have a beautiful dark batter; set aside.
+Stir well until you have a beautiful dark batter; set aside.1 large egg

-- In a 10-inch (cast-iron or oven-safe) skillet, warm 1 tablespoon of olive oil over medium heat on the stove.
+- In a 12-inch (cast-iron or oven-safe) skillet, warm 1 tablespoon of olive oil over medium heat on the stove.2 tablespoons olive oil or coconut oil, divided

 - Divide the bacon over the surface of the skillet, then immediately arrange the apple slices on top.
-Pour the molasses evenly over the apple slices and the remaining one tablespoon of olive oil.
+Pour the molasses evenly over the apple slices and the remaining one tablespoon of olive oil.6 ounces bacon, 1 large apple, sliced crosswise, 1 tablespoon molasses

 - Cook for one minute, then turn the apple slices (not the bacon) around using a fork.
-And immediately pour the buckwheat batter evenly over the apples and bacon.
+Immediately pour the buckwheat batter evenly over the apples and bacon.

 - Cook until the edges of the batter have set a bit—for about 3 to 4 minutes.
 Not any longer, because it can cause the bacon to burn.

-- Bake the pancake for 20 minutes or until a toothpick inserted in the middle comes out clean.
+- Bake the pancake for 20 to 25 minutes or until a toothpick inserted in the middle, and any thicker parts of the pancake comes out clean.

 - Remove carefully from the oven and let it slightly cool.

-- Cut a piece out as you would with a large pie, turn it around revealing the beautifully browned apples and bacon.
-Serve on individual plates,
+- Cut a pie piece, turn it around revealing the beautifully browned apples and bacon.
+Serve on individual plates.

-- Once cooled, you can carefully turn the whole pancake around with a large spatula to reveal the browned apples.
+- Or wait until the whole pancake is cooled.
+Then you can carefully turn the whole pancake around with a large spatula to reveal the browned apples.

 Notes

-- Make it vegan-friendly or meatless by omitting the bacon: in that case, arrange the apple slices directly in the oiled pan.
+- Make it vegetarian-friendly or meatless by omitting the bacon.
+Instead, arrange the apple slices directly in the oiled pan.
 Pour the molasses evenly over the apple slices and the remaining one tablespoon of olive oil.
 Let them cook for one minute.
 Turn them around and pour the batter over the apples.
 Follow the rest of the recipe as-is.

 Add your own private notes